xuzhougeng/sgpt-rs/README.md

 DEFAULT_MODEL=deepseek-chat
 ```

-You can also set directly in environment variables.
+You can also configure directly in environment variables or in ~/.zshrc, ~/.bashrc:

 ```bash
 export API_BASE_URL=https://api.deepseek.com